-If your case is one that can be pursued to a Civil Service Appeals Board (CSAB) or an employment tribunal (ET) then PCS may continue to represent you depending on the circumstance of the case.
+If your case is one that can be pursued to an employment tribunal (ET) then PCS may continue to represent you depending on the circumstance of the case.

 The CSAB can no longer hear appeals against dismissal, but they are still able to deal with cases involving:

 - Refusals to allow participation in political activities;

 - The amount of compensation to be paid in inefficiency dismissals.